 6.4 The draft policy for Mineral Safeguarding Areas MIN03 is incoherent.
 As these areas have not been identified this policy must be removed.
-It is neither logical nor acceptable to attempt conduct an HRA and an SEA (and various landscape and other assessments) and yet assume that these Areas can be introduced at some stage in the future without being adequately assessed for their impacts.
-(I also refer you the Waddenzee and Sweetman rulings of the European Court of Justice which renders this policy in relation to the HRA unlawful.)
+It is neither logical nor acceptable to conduct an HRA and an SEA (and various landscape and other assessments) and yet assume that these Areas can be introduced at some stage in the future.
+(I also refer you the Waddenzee and Sweetman rulings of the European Court of Justice which render this policy in relation to the HRA unlawful.)
 This policy effectively condemns residents of your area to live under the threat of their land being sterilised because of the prospect of a future designation that gives supremacy to minerals over farming, tourism, nature conservation and the rights of residents.
 This is highly draconian, potentially unlawful and is contrary to the Aarhus convention and represents the antithesis of sustainable development.

-6.5 This policy MIN03 must be removed and robust protective policies for ACMD's must be included that gives protection to human rights, landscapes and provides certainty to other land uses.
+6.5 This policy MIN03 must be removed and ACMD's must be included that gives protection to human rights, landscapes and certainty to other land uses.